Error-331/code_tests/docs/bible/links.md

 Choosing Compassion - January 18 (sin, past do not matter, God is love);

+Any Circumstance - January 19 (confidence in God brings contentment, rely on God, do not lose contentment, do not rely on worldly answers);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);